 - If I took the SAT before 2005, do I need to take the SAT again?

 - Is there a fee waiver available for the application?

 - Does Soka accept prior college course work or transfer credit?

 Soka University of America is a 4-year, private, non-profit liberal arts college located in Southern California.
-Soka is located about halfway between Los Angeles and San Diego.
+Soka is located in Aliso Viejo, about halfway between Los Angeles and San Diego.
 It is founded on the Buddhist principles of peace, human rights and respect for the dignity of life and is open to top students of all nationalities and beliefs.
 It offers:

 - 9:1 student/faculty ratio with an average class size of 16

 - Eastern and Western perspectives taught across the non-sectarian curriculum